dcblack/sc-platform/async/ABOUT_ASYNC.md

 For completeness I present all four:

 1. Compile and elaboration time -- not meaningful
-2. CPU processor time -- not meaninful
+2. CPU processor time -- not meaningful
 3. Simulated time -- explicitly supported by SystemC and used within the simulation
 4. Wall-clock time -- real time of the experienced world